kurmasz/plnq/README.md

     "tags": ["functions", "hw"]
 }
 ```

+This block may optionally contain code to set up a mock `plnq` object for use when debugging a template.
+See [Mocking plnq](#mocking-plnq) for details.

 After the initial question-level metadata block, the remaining blocks describe the specific tasks.
 Each task requires two blocks
   1. A Markdown block containing instructions, and